Leagues view : creating cross-sales

 Detailed design

-After the workshop, we copied workshop ideas to a personalized page navigation.
+After the workshop, we designed a personalized page navigation with the fresh ideas.

-We built the full view with Tandem 2.0 design system components (images above).
-Working in the main pilot, I was part of the core team that started the design system.
+I used Tandem 2.0 design system in the full view (images above).
+I was part of the core team that started the system, working in its main pilot.

 Spot a trophy – it marks a winning design!